deltadan/az-kung-fu/CONTRIBUTE.md

 Thanks for your interest!
 We would love to see your az kung fu!

 ## Branching
-Please fork the project create a branch from Master.
+Please fork the project create a branch from dev.

 ## Code
 - All files should be named with the .azcli extension.